Schubert puzzles and integrability II: multiplying motivic Segre classes: The limit to ordinary cohomology

 \section{The limit to ordinary cohomology}

 We now discuss the transition from $K$-theory to ordinary cohomology, corresponding to the vertical arrows of the diagram of \S\ref{ssec:limits}.
 There is an arbitrariness in the sign of $q$, since only its square $q^2=t^{-1}$ is geometrically meaningful; this choice of sign is effectively equivalent to a choice of polarization in the cohomology limit.
-The conventional choice is $q\to 1$; here we choose to send $q$ to $-1$, which has some technical advantages (in particular, it trivializes the polarization, which simplifies slightly the geometric discussion in \S~\ref{sec:geominterp}). \rem[gray]{PZJ: for the Euler--Poincar\'e theorem, seems we want $q=1$. oh well.
+The conventional choice is $q\to 1$; here we choose to send $q$ to $-1$, which has some technical advantages (in particular, it trivializes the polarization, which simplifies slightly the geometric discussion in \S\ref{sec:geominterp}). \rem[gray]{PZJ: for the Euler--Poincar\'e theorem, seems we want $q=1$. oh well.
 AK: does $q=-1$ makes every $K$-piece worth $-1$?
 (By a $B$-calculation we can show that) the number of $K$-pieces matches the $-1$ exponent we currently need in that theorem, $\bmod 2$, so the theorem would be cleaner at $q=-1$ if this is the case.
 (Of course we'd include a comment that the puzzles are each worth $1$ or each worth $-1$, predictably.)
-Update: PZJ says that with $q=-1$ we get thm \ref{thm:EP} as stated, so, it should just get a comment about how $q=1$ would change things. } In practice, this means that to obtain formul\ae\ in $H^*_{\hat T}(P_-\dom G)$, where $H^*_{\hat T}(pt) =\ZZ[\hbar,x_1,\ldots,x_n]$, we need to set $q=-e^{-\hbar/2}$, $z_i=e^{x_i}$ and to expand at first nontrivial order in $\hbar,x_1,\ldots,x_n$.
+Update: PZJ says that with $q=-1$ we get thm \ref{thm:EP} as stated, so, it should just get a comment about how $q=1$ would change things. }